 - Avoid over blending the mixture.
 You want the mixture to remain thick.

-- To store: Pre-frozen cheesecake can later be stored in the refrigerator.
-Keep it in a sealable container, or covered in plastic wrap.
-Refrigerated cheesecake will keep well for up to 2 weeks.
+- To store: No bake cheesecakes must always be stored in the refrigerator in either a sealable container or covered.
+It will keep well for up to 1 week.

 - Prepare your crust of choice into an 8 inch springform pan.
 If leaving the cheesecake crustless, grease an 8-inch pan and set aside.